Representing our communities

 What is Positive Action?

 We recognise that although the diversity of our staff is improving, we are not fully representative yet and we are striving to address this imbalance through positive action.

 Positive action simply means steps an employer can take which seeks to level the playing field for under-represented groups by providing advice, guidance and support where required, whilst still maintaining the high standards for recruitment and promotion and stipulating that selection is based purely on the required skills and abilities of the candidate for the role.

 The Equality Act 2010 protects people from being treated less favourably because they have a protected characteristic.Government guidance on the Act can be found here.

 Achieving a representative police service is vital for reasons of legitimacy and public confidence.
 Positive action seeks to achieve this aim by redressing the balance of disadvantage of under represented groups.
 Merseyside Police recognises that a diverse workforce brings with it many advantages such as:

 - Putting our community first - a diverse workforce will help us to understand the diverse needs of our communities and be able to adapt accordingly.

-- Multi-cultural organisations are better positioned to serve multi-cultural commuities, by overcoming language and cultural barriers.
+- Multi-cultural organisations are better positioned to serve multi-cultural communities, by overcoming language and cultural barriers.

 - Increased Productivity - Staff perform better in an organisation that is truly reflective and values diversity and well-being.

-- Diversity of staff enables diversity of thought thereby providing more adaptibility in terms of problem solving by offering a wider array of possible solutions.
+- Diversity of staff enables diversity of thought thereby providing more adaptability in terms of problem solving by offering a wider array of possible solutions.